-Salix atrocinerea is a deciduous tree that can grow up to 10.00 metres tall.
+Salix atrocinerea is a deciduous tree that usually grows up to 10 metres tall, occasionally reaching 15 metres[

-It is harvested from the wild for local use as a medicine and source of materials..
+The plant is harvested from the wild for local use as a medicine and source of materials..

 Common in woods and heaths, by ponds and streams, in marshes and fens, ascending to 600 metres[

 A relatively slow-growing but extremely durable plant when growing in very exposed positions[

-The bark of this species is used interchangeably with S. alba.
+The bark of this species is used interchangeably with Salix alba.
 It is taken internally in the treatment of rheumatism, arthritis, gout, inflammatory stages of auto-immune diseases, diarrhoea, dysentery, feverish illnesses, neuralgia and headache[

 ].
 The bark is removed during the summer and dried for later use[